NVSL/linux-nova/README.md

 file system tailored for NVDIMMs.
 It combines design elements from many other file systems to provide a combination of high-performance, strong consistency guarantees, and comprehensive data protection.
-NOVA support DAX-style mmap and ensuring that DAX performs well is 1st order priority in NOVA's design.
+NOVA support DAX-style mmap and making DAX performs well is a first-order priority in NOVA's design.

 NOVA is primarily a log-structured file system, but rather than maintain a single global log for the entire file system, it maintains separate logs for